johnh865/AFR_Bylaws/Bylaws.md

 5 Action Without a Meeting
 ============
-Actions may be taken without a meeting by using electronic transmission to vote on proposals.
+Actions may be taken without a meeting by using electronic communication to vote on proposals.

 6 Officers and Staff
 ============